-Step 1 - Navigate to "Tools" \rightarrow "Inertial Alignment".

-Step 2 - Select the "Aiding Source" from the dropdown.
-The alignment values for the 'Roll', 'Pitch' and 'Heading' will start appearing.

-Step 3 - The values update constantly in real time.
-Once the values appear to be in the acceptable range, select "Apply to Subsonus"
+- 1. Navigate to Tools → Inertial Alignment. - 2.
+Select the Aiding Source option from the dropdown.
+The alignment values for the Roll, Pitch and Heading will start to appear. - 3.
+The values update constantly in real time.
+Once the values appear to be in the acceptable range, click Apply to Subsonus.